A savvy cat named Quinn is wont to walk -

 Around you only lean upon your sway;

-“You know, I am a pillar of this town!”
+“They notice I’m a pillar of this town!”

 She says with quite a haughty, pompous look.